aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-pdf/_index.md

 Converting to PDF is not restricted by Microsoft Word document formats.
 Any format supported by Aspose.Words, including programmatically created, can also be converted to PDF.
 For example, we can convert single-page images, such as JPEG, PNG, BMP, EMF, or WMF, as well as multi-page images, such as TIFF and GIF, to PDF.

-The following code example shows how to convert JPEG and TIFF images to PDF:
+The following code example demonstrates how to convert JPEG and TIFF images to PDF:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-ConvertToPDF-ImageToPdf.java" >}}